 - Prescribed tenancy approval process.

-- Required Housing Assistance Payments (HAP) contract with the PHA and compliance with added lease terms and administrative responsibilities.
+- In addition to the owner and resident’s agreement, owners must agree to enter into a Housing Assistance Payments (HAP) contract with the PHA and to enforce lease terms and comply with administrative responsibilities contained therein.

 - Rents subject to “reasonableness” requirements, possible delays and inconsistencies in disbursement of subsidies, and even arbitrary withholding of payments.

 - Limits on rent increases which are subject to approval by the PHA and often do not keep pace with local market rates.

 - Inspections delays and duplicative requirements.

 - Lack of support from program administrators to assist owners and operators in addressing resident noncompliance concerns.